jorgejarne/livekit-rag-voice-agent-demo/README.md

   <img src="./.github/assets/logo.webp" alt="LiveKit logo" width="100" height="100">
 </a>

+If you need help extending the functionality of this code or creating your own custom voice agent for your business, please contact the Proctrail team via the website [proctrail.com](proctrail.com) or via email at jorge.jarne@proctrail.com.

 # LiveKit RAG Voice Agent Demo

 A RAG-powered voice AI assistant built with [LiveKit Agents for Python](https://github.com/livekit/agents) and [LiveKit Cloud](https://cloud.livekit.io/).